-Analysis of landmark sex research and pornography in the United States and in selected other societies.
-Changing norms in premarital, marital and extramarital attitudes and behaviors.
-Implications for the individual, family and society.
-535. The American Family and Its Alternatives (3) I, II Prerequisite: Sociology 101 Analysis of contemporary dating, engagement, marriage, family, and other intimate relationships in the United States as they are affected by changes in the culture.
-536. The Family in Cross-Cultural Perspective (3) Prerequisite: Sociology 101.
+Types and methods of applied sociological research, and an overview of their application in substantive areas.
+Practical research skills.
+(Formerly numbered Sociology 560.)
+522. The Family in Comparative and Historical Perspective (3) II Prerequisite: Sociology 101.
 Recommended: Sociology 535.
 Comparative study of selected family systems in the past and present.
-Family and parafamily forms in intentional communities of the 19th century compared with contemporary communal experiments.
+Family and parafamily forms in intentional communities of the nineteenth century compared with contemporary communal experiments.
 Ethnic and class differences in family organization.
-(Not open to students with credit in Family Studies and Consumer Sciences 536.)
-537. Political Sociology (3) Prerequisite: Sociology 422.
+(Formerly numbered Sociology 536.)
+525. Life Crises and Coping: Sociological Perspective (3) II Prerequisite: Sociology 101.